If you've ever stumbled across CLIA statute and regulations, they're actually pretty dry and short.

 The explosive CLIA inspection of Theranos plays a big part in the final reel of the 8-part Theranos drama, Dropout, on Hulu, here.

 Nerd note.
 The original CLIA regulations in 1967 emerged after scandals related to Pap smears.
 If I recall correctly, CLIA 1967 applied only to interstate labs and labs accepting federal Medicare money.
 (Perhaps not certain if there was constitutional authority to regulate in-state labs not crossing a state line...thus, putting CLIA under the interstate commerce authority of the Constitution).
-CLIA 1988 applied more broadly.
+CLIA 1988 applied more broadly to all labs.